rmatsum836/mxene_polymer_emim/README.md

 - MDAnalysis

 ## Workflow for simulations
 All simulations were run with GROMACS 2020.
+The final systems are contained within the `bulk` subdirectory in the `simulations` directory.
+The final system containing the 12-carbon tetraalkylammonium is named `625_updated_4` and the final system containing the 16-carbon tetraalkylammonium is named `737_updated`.
 To begin running the simulations, the index files need to first be created by running:
 ```
 gmx make_ndx -f ti3c2.gro -o index.ndx
 ```